 Funded opportunities are advertised on the school website as they become available.
 Some funding opportunities are restricted to UK or EU citizens.
-Funding for overseas postgraduate students is limited.
+Funding for this programme for overseas postgraduate students is limited.

 Further information on funding for prospective UK, EU and international postgraduate students.